ekg/using-nix/README.md

 Nix makes it easy to build software based on package expressions written in the nix expression language.
 By default, we'll use information in `default.nix` in the current working directory.
+Note that this assumes you're in the nix chroot environment as described above.

 ```
 nix-build